Chahat-M/kilo-ed-rust/Notes/Lec1.md

 - In linux terminal, cooked mode has several flags and raw mode has several flags, but without doing anything, the terminal's flags are neither completely in raw mode nor in cooked mode.- timeout for read() - step 16 - req (for 1/10 ms)?
 - Error handling -> NO error shown after match introduced whereas video has the error?
 - Ok(true) and Ok(false) usage?
+- For condition if editor_refresh_screen.isErr(){}, why the task of the function is performedeven if there is no error?
+And if it is performed then why unused import warning? (main.rs and output.rs)
+- Step 24 is not implemented correctly, how to bring clear screen after clicking ctrl-q? (affects step 25)

 ## Cargo
 Original document - https://doc.rust-lang.org/book/ch01-03-hello-cargo.html